-Mitigation or eEnhancement or restoration performed as mitigation for impacts related to natural resource impacts outside of Portland may go to West Hayden Island but are not exempt and must either meet standards or go through environmental review.
+Enhancement or restoration performed as mitigation for impacts to natural resource outside of Portland may go to West Hayden Island but are not exempt and must either meet standards or go through environmental review.
 Natural resource enhancement is defined as performing actions that improve the condition or functions ascertained with existing natural resources; e.g., removing invasive plants and installing native plants.
 Enhancement is a type of action that can be performed as mitigation for impacts to natural resources.

 - 6. Operation, maintenance, and repair of the following: - a.
 Irrigation systems; - b.
 Stormwater management systems; - c.
 Pumping stations; - d.
 Erosion control and soil stabilization features; and - e.
 Municipal sewer conveyance pipes and outfalls. - 7.
 Dredging, channel maintenance and removal of materials as follows: - a.
-Dredging within the Columbia River below elevation -14 feet (NAVD88) as determined in accordance with the US Army Corp of Engineers definition and protocol; or - b.
+Dredging within the Columbia River below elevation minus 14 feet (NAVD88); or - b.
 Channel, slip and berth maintenance that has been approved by the US Army Corps of Engineers. - 8.
 Removing vegetation listed on the Nuisance Plants List; - 9.
 Removing trees or portions of trees when they pose an immediate danger to life safety or property, as determined by the City Forester or an arborist; - 10.
 Exterior work activities on deep-water marine terminal docks, dock access structures or conveyance system structures; - 11.
 Development over existing paved surfaces; and - 12.
 Structures on an existing dock, wharf, or pier. - E. The following new development and improvements: - 1.
-Natural resource enhancement, restoration, or remediation projects performed within the West Hayden Island Plan District as mitigation for impacts outside the Plan District when it meets the following: - a.
-The enhancement is required to offset impacts to natural resources located within the city limits of Portland outside of the West Hayden Island Plan District; and - b. tThe enhancement project has been granted obtained a permit from the US Army Corps of Engineers or Oregon Department of State Lands including but not limited to a Clean Water Act 404 permit, Endangered Species Section 7 permit, or permits for work resulting from Natural Resources Damages Assessment. - 2.
+Natural resource enhancement, restoration, or remediation projects performed within the West Hayden Island Plan District as mitigation for impacts outside the Plan District when the enhancement project has been granted a permit from the US Army Corps of Engineers or Oregon Department of State Lands including but not limited to a Clean Water Act 404 permit, Endangered Species Section 7 permit, or permits for work resulting from Natural Resources Damages Assessment. - 2.
 Planting of native vegetation listed on the Portland Plant List when planted with hand-held equipment; - 3.
 Public street and sidewalk improvements if the improvements are within an existing public right-of-way used by truck or automobile traffic;

-33.595.3250 Items Exempt From These Regulations (contd)
+33.595.325 Items Exempt From These Regulations (contd)

-E. The following new development... (contd)
+E. The following new development...(contd)